openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ### Signature Verification

-To verify a ML-DSA + ECDSA signature the following sequence of operations has to be performed:
+To verify an ML-DSA + ECDSA signature the following sequence of operations has to be performed:

  1. Verify the ECDSA signature with `ECDSA.Verify()` from {{ecdsa-signature}}